C++ Math floor

 Parameter

-x : It is the value that rounds to the nearest integer.
+x : It represents a value that is rounded to the closest whole number.

 Return value

-It returns the value that round to the nearest integer not greater than x.
+It returns the value of x rounded down to the nearest integer.

 Example 1